WanzenBug/xch/README.md

 Current release: 0.1.0

-*Note: Currently only runs on windows*
+*Note: Currently only runs on windows or on Linux using nightly rust*

 ## CLI